tlogan/ERST/README.md

 ### TODO
+- rewrite universal syntax to allow arbitrary constraints (like existential)
+- in `combine_function`, package constraints in the universal. (strong side generalization)
+    - (if variables only occur in parameter, then can use (weak side generalization using existential))
 - update interpret functions to properly handle the weak and strong sides of constraints in existential and universal
 - determine if there is a way to generalize and extrude without packaging constraints
 - debug `test_functional` and `test_fix`